edahlgren/ant-tsp-package-test/FAQ.md

 Ants are decentralized, and have limited memory and capabilities.
 Yet through simple communication mechanisms, a colony of ants can efficiently solve complex problems like predator evasion and shortest path finding.

-If we mimic the behavior of ant colonies in computer systems, we can create efficient, scalable, and distributed algorithms for searching, sorting, and classifying data.
+If we mimic the behavior of ant colonies in computer systems, we can create efficient, scalable, and distributed algorithms for searching through data.

 # What can I do with the demo?